 5. Be sure to insulate around recessed lights that protrude into un-insulated attic spaces — these are major sources of air leaks.

-when moisture rises beats depending on teenagers or tenants remembering to use the fan.
+When moisture rises, having a fan that will automatically turn on beats depending on teenagers or tenants remembering to use the fan.
 Reducing bathroom moisture reduces the chances you’ll have mold.

 Using low-expanding spray foam to insulate windows.

-This type of foam prevents any ocurrance of warping, which may occur with larger expanding foam.
+This type of foam prevents any occurrences of warping, which may occur with larger expanding foam.